Skip to main content

 • “Overall, it's quirky and wholesome.”

-• “The idea of the game is that you get these massive areas that are both black and white; the objective is to color them by touching them or interacting with them under specific circumstances.”
+• “The idea of the game is that you get massive areas that are both black and white, and the objective is to color them by touching or interacting with them under specific circumstances.”

-• “Given that you need to change colors sometimes between each set of structures, and the only way you can paint said structures is by touching them, this resulted in a lot of different accidents that would make me have to repeat certain challenges.”
+• “Given that you need to change colors sometimes between each set of structures, and the only way you can paint said structures is by touching them, this results in various accidents that add challenge and engagement.”

 • replayability